On the asymptotics of constrained exponential random graphs

 \section{An application}

 Theorems \ref{main1} and \ref{main2} in the previous section illustrate the importance of finding the maximizing graphons for $T-I$ subject to certain constraints.
-They aid us in understanding the limiting conditional probability distribution and the global structure of a random graph $G_n$ drawn from the constrained exponential model.
-Indeed knowledge of such graphons would help us understand the limiting probability distribution and the global structure of a random graph $G_n$ drawn from the unconstrained exponential model as well, since we can always carry out the unconstrained optimization in steps: first consider a constrained optimization (referred to as ``micro analysis''), then take into consideration of all possible constraints (referred to as ``macro analysis'').
+Similar optimization problems have also been studied in the context of upper tails of random graphs by Lubetzky and Zhao \cite{LZ}.
+The optimizers aid us in understanding the limiting conditional probability distribution and the global structure of a random graph $G_n$ drawn from the constrained exponential model.
+Indeed, knowledge of such graphons would help us understand the limiting probability distribution and the global structure of a random graph $G_n$ drawn from the unconstrained exponential model as well, since we can always carry out the unconstrained optimization in steps: first consider a constrained optimization (referred to as ``micro analysis''), then take into consideration of all possible constraints (referred to as ``macro analysis'').
 However, as straight-forward as it sounds, due to the myriad of structural possibilities of graphons, both the unconstrained (\ref{setmax}) and constrained (\ref{csetmax}) optimization problems are not always explicitly solvable.
-So far major simplification has only been achieved in the ``attractive'' case \cite{CD, RY, Y} and for $k$-star models \cite{CD}, whereas a complete analysis of either (\ref{setmax}) or (\ref{csetmax}) in the ``repulsive'' region has proved to be very difficult.
+So far major simplification has only been achieved in the ``attractive'' case where the parameters $\beta_2,\ldots,\beta_k$ are all nonnegative \cite{CD} \cite{RY} \cite{Y} and for $k$-star models \cite{CD}, whereas a complete analysis of either (\ref{setmax}) or (\ref{csetmax}) in the ``repulsive'' region where the parameters $\beta_2,\ldots,\beta_k$ are all negative has proved to be very difficult.
 This section will provide some phase transition results on the constrained ``repulsive'' edge-triangle exponential random graph model and discuss their possible generalizations.
-As we will see, they come in accordance with their unconstrained counterparts.
+Using the same arguments, it is also possible to establish the phase transition in the ``attractive'' region of the parameter space.
 We make these notions precise in the following.

 The unconstrained edge-triangle model is a $2$-parameter exponential random graph model obtained by taking $H_1$ to be a single edge and $H_2$ to be a triangle in (\ref{pmf}).
 More explicitly, in the edge-triangle model, the probability measure $\PR_n^{\beta}$ is